 Active employees regularly scheduled to work 1300 hours per year (67% time) on the regular payroll are eligible for group life insurance coverage.
 Eligible employees are automatically enrolled in Basic Life Insurance and Accidental Death and Dismemberment (AD&D) coverage and may purchase additional life insurance coverage on a voluntary basis.
 Additionally, employees enrolled in optional life insurance coverage are eligible to purchase optional life insurance for a spouse, same-sex domestic partner and/or eligible dependent child(ren).

 Brown University pays the full cost of basic life and AD&D insurance for eligible employees.
 Basic life insurance is an amount up to $50,000, depending on employee groups, base salaries, and dates of hire.

-Rates for the Voluntary Life Insurance coverage are available on pages 28 and 29 of the Benefits Enrollment Decision Guide.
+Rates for the Voluntary Life Insurance coverage are available in Section 5 of the Benefits Enrollment Decision Guide.

 Employees that elected and have been approved, if applicable, for optional life insurance coverage are eligible to elect optional coverage for a spouse or same-sex domestic partner.
 Employees may purchase up to $50,000 of voluntary group term life insurance in increments of $10,000 for a spouse or partner; the amount paid for the coverage is based on the employee's current age.